If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 1. Beeswax Foundation Press Machine with Cooler (Cell Size 5.4mm)

 Making beeswax foundation sheets using a press is a process that involves working with hot materials.
 The press can heat up and slow down the production process.
 This beeswax foundation press machine is built with a cooler to keep everything below a set temperature.
 It is made in the design of a regular beeswax foundation press and then fitted with a cooler fan at the top.

 The press plates are 400 x 230 mm in dimension.
 They allow production of beeswax foundation sheets that can fit shallow, medium and deep beehive frames of Langstroth beehives.
 These press plates are made of food grade aluminum.
 It does not harm the wax and loses heat with ease.
 The press plates of this beeswax foundation press have a cell imprint that is 5.4mm large.
 The entire assembly weighs approximately 4kg.
 It can be mounted on a frame for ease of use.

 On the upper surface of the upper press plate on this beeswax foundation press is a cooler fan.
 The fan is mounted on a heat sink.
 The fan and heat sink assembly help to cool the aluminum plates of this foundation press.
 A current of 12 Volts is required to run the fan.
 The fan comes with a digital thermometer that turns the fan on and off automatically depending on the temperature reached in the press.
 By cooling the press, the release of ready foundation sheets is made easier.
 As a result, you take less time to prepare a single sheet of foundation.
-You are promised a rate of more than 50 beeswax foundation sheets per hour with this cooled beeswax foundation press.Check Price on eBay
+You are promised a rate of more than 50 beeswax foundation sheets per hour with this cooled beeswax foundation press.Check Price